• School of Biology, Scottish Oceans Institute, St Andrews, Fife, KY16 8LB, UK

 Earthquake Effects, Long-term Distribution & Habitat use of Hector’s Dolphin at Kaikoura, NZ.

-Grant's MSc Res project involved a collaboration with the Kaikoura Ocean Research Institute (not-for-profit) in New Zealand to quantify the long-term distribution of the endangered Hector’s dolphin off Kaikoura, investigating the potential effects of a coastal earthquake and identifying predictors of habitat use.
-This area has been identified as having bycatch-rates too high to achieve current conservation goals, and local populations are important for the maintenance of geneflow along the east-coast subpopulation.
+Grant's MSc Res project involved a collaboration with the Kaikoura Ocean Research Institute (not-for-profit) in New Zealand to quantify the long-term distribution of the endangered Hector’s dolphin off Kaikoura, investigating the potential effects of a coastal earthquake and identifying predictors of habitat use in an area of high bycatch.

 Education/Academic qualification